Introduction

 A refund occurs when money is paid back to a user, most often an unsatisfied customer who requests reimbursement for the goods or services purchased.

-At Mangopay, a refund refers to a reversal of a , which means we have three types of refund:
+In the Mangopay API, a refund is a reversal of a , which means there three types of Refund object:

 Pay‑in refund